 - The Aalborg Experiment: Project Innovation in University Education.
 This is an evaluation of PBL implementation at Aalborg University carried out in 1994.
 Although somewhat dated, it gives important insights into the practical issues that need to be addressed if PBL implementation is to be successful.

-- Book sections on Problem and Project Based Learning: Goodhew, Peter.
+- Problem and Project Based Learning: Goodhew, Peter.
 “Teaching engineering.”
 The School of Engineering’s Active Learning Lab at The University of Liverpool(2010).
-In this textbook, which is available for download, Peter Goodhew gives pertinent instructional advice on how one can get started on problem and project based learning.
+In section 5.4-5.6 of this textbook, which is available for download, Peter Goodhew gives pertinent instructional advice on how one can get started on problem and project based learning.
 He also provides relevant engineering examples that one can try out.

 - Problem-Based Learning:Stanford University, Speaking of Teaching Newsletter Archive.
 This is a short guide on PBL that provides guidance on designing problem sets, structuring PBL classes, and offers advice on assessment design.